hjoonpark/MultiCamCalib/docs/details.md

 ---

-We treat incorrectly or inaccurately detected corners as outliers and identify them using VAE.
+OpenCV/Matlab corner detectors are known to give incorrect or inaccurate corners especially when the checkerboard is tilted at a large angle w.r.t. the image plane, is under poor lighting, or other objects are present in the image <sup>[[6](#shu2003automatic), [7](#albarelli2009robust), [8](#wang2010recognition)]</sup>.
+Therefore, We treat incorrectly or inaccurately detected corners as outliers and identify them using VAE.

 <img src="./assets/corner_example.jpg" width="500px">

-<h3 id="vae-objective">Objective of VAE</h3>
+<h3 id="vae-objective">Objective of general VAE</h3>

 VAE deals with an unknown underlying probabilistic distribution ![$p^*(\bb{x})$](./assets/eq/vae/p_star.jpg) defined over the data points ![$\bb{x}$](./assets/eq/vae/x.jpg) in some potentially high-dimensional space ![$\mathcal{X}$](./assets/eq/vae/xx.jpg)<sup>[[3]](#kingma2013auto)</sup>.
 The aim of VAE is to approximate the underlying distribution with a chosen model ![$p_{\bb{\theta}}(\bb{x}) \approx p^*(\bb{x})$](./assets/eq/vae/p_theta_approx.jpg), parameterized by ![$\bb{\theta}$](./assets/eq/vae/theta.jpg) and marginalized over the latent variables ![$\bb{z}$](./assets/eq/vae/z.jpg):